Data enrichment part VII: match test

 This is part 7 of our blog series on data enrichment.
 If you missed the first few, you can catch up starting with Introducing the Data Enrichment 101 Blog Series.

 Once you have your requirements clearly defined and have assembled a shortlist of data providers to evaluate, it’s time to run a database match test.
-Here are some recommendations and tips on how to run an efficient and effective multi-vendor match test.
+Here are some recommendations and tips on how to run an efficient and effective data enrichment multi-vendor match test.

 The match test should be run on a “representative” sample of your database that is substantial enough to yield meaningful results.
 We recommend the sample size to be at least 10% of your database or 10,000 records.

 A “representative” sample is not just a random sample of your entire database, it should be a random sample of the part of the database that you most desperately want to improve according to the process you want to support, as discussed previously.
 This usually means it’s the worst part of your database.
 For example, if you’re looking to enrich database leads during the list loading process and you would like to spend money to enrich only leads that are missing phone number and job title, then that scope should be the baseline for your “representative sample”.
 You should pull a sample of leads that have no phone number and no job title.
 This is important as it correctly evaluated the vendor’s performance for the part of the database that you want to enrich.

 Specify Your Critical Data Fields